DevExpress/devextreme-documentation/concepts/05 UI Components/Scheduler/040 Resources/040 Customize Resource Headers.md

 ##### Vue

-    The following code shows how to define custom templates for resource headers in the Vue app.
+Templates allow you to customize UI components.
+DevExtreme templates make use of the functionality provided by Vue.
+Implement a custom template and assign it to the [resourceCellTemplate](/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/#resourceCellTemplate) property as shown in the following code.

     <!-- tab: App.vue -->
     <template>